AAFK-capstone/aws-ai-qna-bot/README.md

 - Allow specialty bot to fallback to mainbot to look for answers or search results when it is unable to answer.
 - Allow specialty bot to autoexit the specialty bot when it cannot find an answer.

+**The following is the latest feature list version 1.0.1**
+- Added additional lambda functions for webscraping metadata.
+This feature may not be very useful to users as it is configured to suit certain APIs.
+Users' may edit this to suit their own webscraping/indexing needs.

 **The following is the latest feature list for the original QnABot as of the day of clone**
 - Support for Lex V2 Elicit response bots
 - Config import/export